09 May 2019

 This workshop will consider the proposed objectives and indicators developed for the needs of the Strategic Environmental Assessment of the project “Climate Strategy with Action Plan”, as well as the evaluation of basic scenarios.

-The workshop will be held on Monday 11th of March 2019, in the big hall of the Institute starting at 10.00h.
+The workshop was held on 11th of March 2019, in the big hall of the Institute started at 10.00h.

 15 December 2019